mattdeann/park-bot/README.md

 `./parkbot airgarage-data.json find_price_hourly_lte 200`
 will return a dataset like this:

-Church of 8 Wheels, Tempe Beach Park, AirGarage HQ, Safeway, Walgreens, Goldilocks Pizza, The Salon, Archer Salon
+Tempe Beach Park, AirGarage HQ

 ### Find price hourly greater than example